AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 **Python notebook data limits:**

 A notebook server configured at 40Gb RAM was used for these benchmarks.
-- You should be able to read 2M rows (~6.1 GB data on disk) of XDM data in less than 22 mins.
+- You should be able to read a maximum of 2M rows (~6.1 GB data on disk) of XDM data in less than 22 minutes.
-- You should be able to read 5M rows (~5.6 GB data on disk) of non-XDM (Ad Hoc) in less than 14 mins.
+- You should be able to read a maximum of 5M rows (~5.6 GB data on disk) of non-XDM (Ad Hoc) in less than 14 minutes.

 **R notebook data limits:**

 A notebook server configured at 40Gb RAM was used for these benchmarks.
-- You should be able to read 1M rows of XDM data (3Gb data on disk) in under 13 mins.
+- You should be able to read a maximum of 1M rows of XDM data (3Gb data on disk) in under 13 minutes.
-- You should be able to read 3M rows of Ad Hoc data (293Mb data on disk) in around 10 mins
+- You should be able to read a maximum of 3M rows of Ad Hoc data (293Mb data on disk) in around 10 minutes.

 [//]: # (In the following samples, the first step is currently required but once the SDK is complete, users are no longer required to explicitly define client_context)